intersystems-community/iknowSocial/README.md

     set status = ##class(Util.Misc).Install()

 In case all went smooth, you'll get your status `$$$OK`.
 Under the hood this method creates an empty SSL configuration with name defined by parameter `SSLConfigurationName` from class `VKReader.Requests.RequestSender`.
+It also creates iKnow domain with russian iKnow configuration and sets stemming for this domain.